 Career 2 – Training

 When I left TV it was to become a software trainer.
-I wouldn’t necessarily consider this a full career change because I was still leveraging my skills and connections within the Broadcast News industry, but this whole new way of working came about because others saw how fast I would learn and be able to share what I knew so they offered me these new roles.
+I wouldn’t necessarily consider this a full career change because I was still leveraging my skills and connections within the Broadcast News industry, but this whole new way of working came about because others saw how fast I would learn and share what I knew so they offered me these new roles.

 Then something started to change in 2009 and I could tell the work and the jobs were drying up.
 I landed a role at Microsoft that leveraged the training experience I had developed.
 I was able to re-frame my ability to learn new software into a love for technology and training that engaged audiences.